 Mitch is an artist, writer and co-founder of The Drouth.
 Mitch is best known for dialectograms, complex drawings of place, and his work researching Traveller culture in Scotland.
 Mitch oversees fund raising and corporate communication. www.dialectograms.com

 Johnny is a writer, and Professor of Urban Literature at Glasgow School of Art.
-He is the author of several books of fiction and critical works on architecture.
+He is the author of several books of fiction and critical works.
 He leads on commissioning and event organisation. www.gsa.ac.uk/research/architecture-profiles/r/rodger,-johnny/